sasschaefer/Building-GPT-from-Scratch/README.md

 - BPE was trained for multiple k values and evaluated on multiple datasets.
 - Metrics indicate proper segmentation behavior, with decreasing word-as-token rate and increasing multi-character token usage as k grows.

-*Full code and additional visualizations are available in [Task 1 Notebook](task1.ipynb) and related Python files.*

 ### Task 2